usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 Agile delivery is more than a set of practices.
 It's a mindset of continuous improvement, open communication, and user-centered design.
 By adopting these methods, federal acquisition professionals can better support digital transformation initiatives and make informed, agile-friendly procurement decisions.

 ---

 ## Discussion (Optional)
 >Note for vendors: this is an optional self-paced learning activity in the LMS.

-Think back to a digital service or IT project you were involved in—whether as a contracting officer, program manager, or stakeholder.
+Think back to a digital service or IT project you were involved in, whether as a contracting officer, program manager, or stakeholder.
 Based on what you now know about agile, what might you have done differently to encourage more adaptability, feedback, or user involvement?

 ---